Problem Statement

 How does a drone know when it has left the cluster or joined a new one?
 Again, take a moment to consider before moving on.

-If the drone that announced the highest number keeps track of that fact, then they can consider themselves the clusters leader drone (this does not account for ties/duplicates, which we will go over later).
-The leader will periodically send out Keep-Alive messages like You are in cluster 14
+If the drone that announced the highest number keeps track of that fact, then it can consider itself the cluster leader drone (this does not account for ties/duplicates, which we will go over later).
+The leader will periodically send out Keep-Alive messages like You are in cluster 14.
+This is all we need for drones to detect leaving and entering clusters.

-When a drone leaves a cluster, they will no longer receive the Keep-Alive signal, which tells them they have left.
-When a drone hears two conflicting Keep-Alive signals like You are cluster 14
+When a drone leaves a cluster, it will no longer receive the Keep-Alive signal, which tells them they have left.
+When a drone hears two conflicting Keep-Alive signals like You are cluster 14 and You are cluster 61, it knows it has combined with a second cluster.

-When a drone hears from two conflicting leaders, it will choose the one with the higher numbered cluster ID.
+When a drone hears from two conflicting leaders, it will choose the one with the higher-numbered cluster-ID.
 This also means the leader from the cluster with a smaller ID must now become a follower.

-When leaving a cluster, a drone will assume it is on its own and elect itself the leader of its own cluster.
+When leaving a cluster, a drone will assume it is on its own and elect itself as the leader of its own cluster.
 If a drone left the old cluster with other drones, then all the drones in this new splinter cluster will temporarily elect themselves leaders, but only for a moment.
 Each new leader will announce their cluster ID, and then all but one drone will become a follower since only one drone picked the highest ID.

 Here we started with a cluster of 4 drones which have a cluster ID represented as red.
 The cluster splits, causing the two left drones to stop hearing broadcasts from the red cluster leader (leaders are indicated with a bold outline).
-The two separated drones now elect themselves leaders and broadcast their new cluster ID.
-One of the new leaders hears the others larger cluster ID and joins that cluster, in this case the blue cluster.
+The two separated drones now elect themselves leaders and broadcast their new cluster-ID.
+One of the new leaders hears the other’s larger cluster-ID and joins that cluster, in this case, the blue cluster.
 This process repeats at a larger scale when the two clusters rejoin.

 After speeding up the process and letting it run in a less controlled environment, we get the following.

-And the pseudo code being run on each drone is below.
+And the pseudo-code being run on each drone is below.
 It doesn’t include logic to ignore messages that have already been seen, which needs to be added so you don’t get cycles of broadcasts (which likely looks like adding a nonce to each message and a queue of recently seen nonces to ignore).

 1